NecipAkgz/fhevm-example-factory/docs/basic/decryption/user-decrypt-multiple-values.md

   // ✅ Test should succeed
   it("user decryption should succeed", async function () {
-    const tx = await contract
+    // 🚀 Initialize the contract with multiple values. const tx = await contract
       .connect(signers.alice)
       .initialize(true, 123456, 78901234567);